 - Open Building Institute

-(2) Water & Food (food is central for civilization)
+(3)Food is central for civilization)

 - Seeds.
 Diversity is key.
 Monsanto-style patents and mono-seed futures are good for a few short-term profits (like many monopolies) but the opposite of what we need.

-- Holistic Management (Allan Savory’s 2013 TED Talk & companion book): grazing animals to reverse and prevent desertification
+- Holistic Management (Allan Savory’s 2013 TED Talk & companion book): mob grazing animals to reverse and prevent desertification

 - Joel Salatin style animal management at Polyface Farm (see his books)